magento/devdocs/guides/v1.0/migration/migration-migrate.md

 where `<mode>` can be:

 *	`data` to migrate database data
-*	`delta` to migrate data that is added to the database since your ran the tool with the `data` option
+*	`delta` to migrate data that is added to the database since you last ran the tool with the `data` option
-*	`settings` to migrate Magento Admin Panel settings
+*	`settings` to migrate Magento Admin settings

 where `[options]` can be: